 - o Positive feedback from upper layer protocols.
 For instance, TCP can indicate to the IP layer that it is making progress.
-This is similar to how IPv6 Neighbor Unreachability Detection can in some cases be avoided when upper layers provide information about bidirectional connectivity [3].
-In the case of unidirectional connectivity, the upper layer protocol responses come back using another address pair, but show that the messages sent using the first address pair have been received. - o Negative feedback from upper layer protocols.
+This is similar to how IPv6 Neighbor Unreachability Detection can in some cases be avoided when upper layers provide information about bidirectional connectivity [RFC2461]. - In the case of unidirectional connectivity, the upper layer protocol responses come back using another address pair, but show that the messages sent using the first address pair have been received. - o Negative feedback from upper layer protocols.
 It is conceivable that upper layer protocols give an indication of a problem to the multihoming layer.
-For instance, TCP could indicate that there's either congestion or lack of connectivity in the path because it is not getting ACKs. - o Explicit reachability tests, such as keepalives or probes added when there's only unidirectional payload traffic. - ICMP error messages.
+For instance, TCP could indicate that there's either congestion or lack of connectivity in the path because it is not getting ACKs. - o Explicit reachability tests, described later in this specification. - o ICMP error messages.
 Given the ease of spoofing ICMP messages, one should be careful to not trust these blindly, however.
 Our suggestion is to use ICMP error messages only as a hint to perform an explicit reachability test, but not as a reason to disrupt ongoing communications without other indications of problems.
-The situation may be different when certain verifications of the ICMP messages are being performed [22].
+The situation may be different when certain verifications of the ICMP messages are being performed, as explained by Gont in [I-D.ietf-tcpm-icmp-attacks].
 These verifications can ensure that (practically) only on-path attackers can spoof the messages.

-Note a multihoming protocol needs to perform a return routability test of an address before it is taken into use.
-The purpose of this test is to ensure that fraudulent peers do not trick others into redirecting traffic streams onto innocent victims [25].
-This test can at the same time work as a means to ensure that an address pair is operational, as discussed in Section 5.2.
+Note SHIM6 needs to perform a return routability test of an address before it is taken into use.
+The purpose of this test is to ensure that fraudulent peers do not trick others into redirecting traffic streams onto innocent victims.
+For a discussion of such attacks, see Aura et al [AURA02].
+The test can at the same time work as a means to ensure that an address pair is operational, as discussed in Section 5.2.